pac85/Serious-Engine/README.md

 These features are disabled by default but can be enabled if you wish to extend the capabilities of your Serious Engine build.

+Some features that can be customized using macros can be toggled by modifying the `Sources/Engine/SE_Config.h` header file instead of property sheets or project files.

 - **DirectX:** Download DirectX8 SDK (headers & libraries) ( https://www.microsoft.com/en-us/download/details.aspx?id=6812 ) and then define a `SE1_D3D` macro for all projects in the solution (you can do it by adding it to the `SE1GenericPreproc` property inside `Sources/Properties/Common.props`).
 You will also need to make sure the DirectX8 headers and libraries are located in the following folders (make the folder structure if it doesn't exist):
   - `Tools.Win32/Libraries/DX8SDK/Include/`
   - `Tools.Win32/Libraries/DX8SDK/Lib/`